An old military road to Tremalzo Pass

-Passo del Tremalzo, is a high mountain pass at an elevation of 1.702m (5,584ft) above the sea level, located in the province of Trento in Italy.
-The pass lies near Trento and Lake Garda and the road over the pass was built for strategic reasons during World War I.
+Passo del Tremalzo is a high mountain pass at an elevation of 1.845m (6,053ft) above the sea level, located on the border between Trentino-South Tyrol and Lombardy, in northern Italy.
+The road to the summit was built for strategic reasons during World War I.

 Pic: Andreas Stallinger